HarshadaShirodkar/-energyaustralia-coding-test-/README.md

 # JSON File consists of RecordLabelName, Bands array, band name and festival name.

-# Sorted festival names aplhabetically, and printed on the console.
+# Sorted festival names alphabetically, and printed on the console.

 # Tried two and three modified json to test the code.